TechAbility Conference 2021

 Building on the success of last year’s conference, we are back again.
 This time, the focus will be on the learners and service users that make our colleges, schools and centres so great.

-The conference takes place Wednesday 10 November from 9.15am-3.45pm.
+The conference takes place online on Wednesday 10 November from 9.15am-3.45pm.

 Please visit the event page on the Natspec website for further details about how to book your place for this event.

 You can expect to hear first-hand experience of assistive technology use, alongside a real “back to basics” focus on how it can overcome barriers.
 You will leave with a greater focus and understanding, led by the best practitioners in the field and carefully curated to keep sessions lively and relevant.
 There will be something for everyone – specialist, mainstream or vocational.

 After last year’s highly successful online delivery, the TechAbility conference will again take place virtually.
 And, in a repeat of last year’s offer, we are happy to confirm that organisations will only pay one fee for multiple delegates!

 - 96% of delegates said they were “Very Likely” or “Likely” to apply learning from the conference in their work.

 - 88% rated the conference as “Excellent” or “Very Good”

 On this page

 - Keynote: Meaningful tools for control and choice

 Julie Eshleman, Leonard Cheshire and PhD candidate at Stirling University.